michaelcohen716/synthetix-community/docs/claiming-rewards.md

 The more sUSD you've minted, the higher proportion of fees you'll receive.

 Global SNX rewards are determined by the SNX inflation schedule.
 As of November 2019, 90% of weekly inflation is allocated toward staking rewards.
 More on Synthetix's <a class="link" target="_blank" href="https://blog.synthetix.io/synthetix-monetary-policy-changes/">monetary policy here</a>.
-Starting in late 2019 or early 2020, inflation will begin to gradually decline from 75% annualized to roughly 3% per week in 2024.
-More info on <a href="https://github.com/Synthetixio/SIPs/issues/36" target="_blank" class="link">inflation smoothing here</a>.

 If you are below the target `C-RATIO`, you will not be penalized.
 You just won't be able to claim your rewards.